Why CBD is a Must if You Use THC and Weed

 Mitochondrial function remained diminished for at least 30 h after THC exposure.

 What was the effect similar to?

-Another study looked at THC's impact or cause of stroke as a result of this effect on mitochondria:
+Another study looked at THC's impact or cause of a stroke as a result of this effect on mitochondria:

 THC increases oxidative stress and induces cerebral mitochondrial dysfunction.
-This mechanism may be involved in young cannabis users who develop ischemic stroke since THC might increase patient's vulnerability to stroke.
+This mechanism may be involved in young cannabis users who develop ischemic stroke since THC might increase a patient's vulnerability to stroke.